Export finance programs

 Export Express loan

 Export Express lenders can directly underwrite a loan without getting prior approval from SBA, which allows you to get capital quickly.
-Loans are typically approved within 36 hours, and can be up to $500,000.
+Loans can be up to $500,000.

 Export Working Capital loan

 Export Working Capital loans allow small business owners to apply for loans in advance of finalizing an export sale or contract, giving exporters greater flexibility in negotiating export payment terms.
-These loans can be up to $5 million, and the turnaround time is usually five to 10 business days.
+These loans can be up to $5 million.

 Find contact information for lenders who have delegated authority to process, close, service, and liquidate SBA-guaranteed EWCP loans.